-ward the city of Ophrah in the region of soldiers who were with him were sitting around a pomegranate tree at a place where the people threshed grain, near Gibeah.
+2 On that day, Saul and the six hundred crawling out of the holes in which they around a pomegranate tree at a place where the people threshed grain, near Gibeah.
 3 Ahijah the priest was also there, one of those who wore the sacred apron.
 Ahijah son of Ahitub, who was a brother of Ichabod.
 Ichabod and Ahitub were the sons of Phinehas son of Eli, who had been Yahweh's priest at Shiloh.